Carrooi/Node-EasyConfiguration/README.md

 With this setup, configurator will load data from `production` section merged with `common` section.

-## Own sections - main feature
+## Own sections

-When you will try to add own section, Easy Configuration will tell you, that section was found, but there is no corresponding extension.
-There is example of registration a new one.
+As you could see, there are prepared two base sections (`parameters` and `includes`).

+But you can create your own special sections.
+You just need to register them.

 ```
 var Configuration = require('easy-configuration');
 var config = new Configuration('./config.json');

-config.addSection('packages');
+config.addSection('packages');				// register new section

-var data = config.load();
+var packages = config.load().packages;		// data from packages section in config.json file
 ```

-Now you will be able to add new section with name "packages"

 ## Parameters in own sections